jcurtis4207/Juce-Plugins/README.md

 All of the bands have access to the entire frequency spectrum.

 ### Limiter
 A ripoff of the L1 limiter.
 I think the layout of the L1 is the best out there, so I haven't tried to reinvent the wheel (yet).
+It also includes a button to link and unlink the channels, which the L1 doesn't have.
+The backend is the same implementation as the Compressor plugin.

 ### Tilt-eq
 A tilting equalizer, similar to the Tonelux Tilt.